georgewallace/azril302templates/AzureWebsite/ReadMe.md

 Built by: [georgewallace](https://github.com/georgewallace)

-This template allows you to deploy a simple Website to Azure with App Inishgts configured as well.
+This template allows you to deploy a simple Website to Azure with App Insights configured as well.

 Below are the parameters that the template expects: